Flix (programming language): Type-safe composition

-because in p1 the type of the Edge predicate is Edge(Int, Int) whereas in p2 it has type Edge(String, String).
+because in p1 the type of the Edge predicate is Edge(Int32, Int32) whereas in p2 it has type Edge(String, String).
 The Flix compiler rejects such programs as ill-typed.

 Stratified negation

 The Flix compiler ensures that every Datalog program value constructed at run-time is stratified.
 Stratification is important because it guarantees the existence of a unique minimal model in the presence of negation.
 Intuitively, a Datalog program is stratified if there is no recursion through negation, i.e. a predicate cannot depend negatively on itself.
 Given a Datalog program, a cycle detection algorithm can be used to determine if it is stratified.

 For example, the following Flix program contains an expression that cannot be stratified: